mjf1406/report-card-helper/README.md

 ### p3

 - added: ingested all the data in the spreadsheet and inserted it into the db
+- added: created a map to the PDF (must skip the first 2 pages)s
+- added: Google refresh token is now handled, prompting the user to reauthorize

 ### p2

-- added: created a comment template for the grades to fill out
+- added: a way to import all data when creating a class
-- added: created a parser for the comment files
-- added: user can now upload a comment file for themselves or the whole grade
+- added: a way to export all data for a given class, so it may be imported should anything go wrong

 ### p1